 - When must the equipment be returned without an automatic renewal of the lease?

 - When can the equipment be purchased from the lessor?

 - Does the insurance cover all leased equipment - such as equipment that is no longer on the property?

 We recommend that, if you have not already done so, you set up a similar tracking system.

-Contact AVASK today to get expert help and advice from our team of chartered accountants and business advisers.
+Contact AVASK today to get expert help and advice from our team of accountants and business advisers.

 It is not unusual during times of prosperity for businesses to let their margins slip, only to pay a heavy price when conditions later worsen.

 When times are good, the market is burgeoning, and your business is enjoying high growth it is easy to take your eye off the ball and to be satisfied with the overall increase in profits rather than concentrate on maintaining your relative profitability.

 Suppose, for example, that your input costs slowly increase during a period of high growth.
 Because your overall profits are also increasing you might not bother to pass this onto the customer.